NextronSystems/thor-manual/usage/debugging.rst

 You can always interrupt a scan using CTRL+C that brings THOR into the interrupt menu in which you can see the currently scanned element.
 In case of the "FileScan" module, this is a file or folder.
 In case of the "EventLog" module, this is an event with an ID.
-If you resume the scan by pressing "C" and interrupt it again a few minutes later, you should see another element in the interrupt menu.
+The amount of time spent on this element is also printed.

-If THOR still processes the same element for several hours, we recommend checking that element (size, format, access rights, location).
+If THOR processes the same element for several hours, we recommend checking that element (size, format, access rights, location).

 **Solution**: Check progress using the interrupt menu (CTRL+C)